jfmatth/DjangoOnKubernetes/README.md

 ## Why did I build this?

-As a Windows user, there aren't a lot of guides to using Kubernetes on your laptop for development in Django and Kubernetes.
+As a Django Windows user, there aren't a lot of guides to using Kubernetes on your laptop for development.
+Minikube is a great resource and provides so many great K8s features, but i'm going to use MicroK8s in this example.
 I wanted to understand how to move my Django project over to Kubernetes, so I thought what better way than to do a step by step tutorial for me and others.
 I hope you enjoy!

 ## Requirements